hatoo/cargo-snippet/README.md

 # cargo-snippet

-A cargo subcommand to extract code snippet from project for competitive programmers.
+Snippet extractor for competitive programmers.

 You can manage code snippet with test and bench !!